Complications of Shunt Systems

 Your proactive approach to recognizing and addressing shunt malfunction is pivotal in maintaining treatment effectiveness and enhancing overall quality of life.

 Information you can trust!
 This article was produced by the Hydrocephalus Association, copyright 2023.
-We would like to thank Marion L. (Jack) Walker, MD for his valuable contribution and expert input
+We would like to thank Marion L. (Jack) Walker, MD for his valuable contribution and expert input.

-Was this article helpful?
+Was this resource helpful?

 Yes